joeyRBH/ClinicalCanvasEHR/TERMS_OF_SERVICE.md

 ### 15.1 Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Your State], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of Colorado, without regard to its conflict of law provisions.

 ### 15.2 Jurisdiction

-Any legal action or proceeding arising under these Terms shall be brought exclusively in the federal or state courts located in [Your County, Your State].
+Any legal action or proceeding arising under these Terms shall be brought exclusively in the federal or state courts located in Boulder County, Colorado.

 ### 15.3 Informal Dispute Resolution

 Before filing any formal legal action, you agree to:
-- Contact us at [Your Email] to attempt informal resolution
+- Contact us at admin@clinicalcanvas.com to attempt informal resolution
 - Allow us 30 days to respond and attempt to resolve the dispute

 ### 15.4 Class Action Waiver